Headaches in Early Pregnancy

 What can I do about headaches?

-Steps to manage headaches include the following:
+Steps to manage headaches include:

-glutamate, cured meats, and strong cheeses.
+like monosodium glutamate, cured meats, and strong cheeses.

 Try to eat well and drink plenty of fluids, especially if you are prone to morning

 Reduce your stress level.
 Try a massage or cold pack to help with tension headaches.